-resolution targets were deployed on the ground primarily in desert areas of resolution targets were deployed on the ground primarily in desert areas of the southwestern United States.
+resolution targets were deployed on the ground primarily in desert areas of the southwestern United States.
 Photographic satellites passing overhead imaged the targets and the film was later used to evaluate on-orbit system performance and to calibrate future payload equipment.